Please help the Friends of Laura Secord with their work at

 We were also proud participants in:

-The Laura Secord Legacy Trail, the first ‘active and interactive’ trail in Canada, will combine exercise and education in a unique and enjoyable way – and using innovative digital technology, will help tell the stories of the pioneer women, First Nations peoples, African loyalists, French Canadians, and Eastern Canadians whose remarkable contributions were so key to the founding of our nation.
-Environmental and ecological aspects of the trail will be interpreted along the way, using both contemporary scientific and traditional First Nations perspectives.
+The Laura Secord Legacy Trail, the first ‘active and interactive’ trail in Canada, will combine exercise and education in a unique and enjoyable way – and using innovative digital technology, will help tell the stories of the pioneer women, First Nations peoples, African Canadian loyalists, French Canadians, and Eastern Canadians whose remarkable contributions were so key to the founding of our nation.
+Environmental and ecological aspects of the trail have also been interpreted along the way, using both contemporary scientific and traditional First Nations perspectives.

-We are also developing a unique First Nations Peace Monument on the edge of DeCew’s Field, in gratitude and acknowledgement of the First Nations allies whose encampment Laura Secord came upon late in her journey.
+We also developed a unique First Nations Peace Monument at DeCew’s House Heritage Park, in acknowledgement of the First Nations allies whose encampment Laura Secord came upon late in her journey.
 Warriors escorted her the final distance to DeCew House where she delivered her fateful message to Lt.
-Fitzgibbon.
-The resulting victory by Aboriginal and British forces changed the course of Canadian history.
-In recognition of this historic alliance, a stone hearth, surrounded by rustic stone seating, will be constructed and installed by the Friends of Laura Secord to provide an opportunity for contemplation of the contribution of Aboriginal peoples in the defining of our nation.
-Building upon a First Nations tradition, visitors will be invited to leave a small stone from their own home territory on the stone hearth, commemorating in a tangible and ever-growing way, their appreciation for the historic and positive alliance between First Nations peoples and other Canadians.
+James Fitzgibbon.
+The resulting victory, fought almost entirely by Aboriginal forces, changed the course of Canadian history.
+The First Nations Peace Monument provides an opportunity for contemplation of the contribution of Aboriginal peoples in the defining of our nation, commemorating in a personal way our appreciation for the historic and positive alliance between First Nations peoples and other Canadians.

-An accessible pathway will provide those with limited mobility the opportunity to visit the Stone Hearth Monument and part of the Laura Secord Legacy Trail as well.
+An accessible pathway provides those with limited mobility the opportunity to visit the Monument and part of the Laura Secord Legacy Trail as well.

 Please help us keep these innovative educational heritage programs going strong.
-With your generous support we can build upon the remarkable progress made by the Friends of Laura Secord over the past three years.
+With your generous support we can build upon the remarkable progress made by the Friends of Laura Secord since its inception in 2012.

 Laura Secord.
 She is more than a corporate icon.
 She is an engaging, enigmatic, compelling, and significant figure in the canon of Canadian history.
 His Royal Highness Charles, The Prince of Wales, eloquently summarized her efforts in the video message he provided for the Friends of Laura Secord: